3 questions to ask before you have an at-home abortion.

 This is the question you may not think to ask.
 After all, you may have just had a positive pregnancy test.
 But even if you’ve tested positive, studies show 1 in 4 pregnancies end naturally.
 It’s possible your pregnancy might have already ended, and you don’t need to pay for an abortion.
 The only way to know for sure is to have an ultrasound.
 With an ultrasound, a registered nurse or sonographer can confirm if the pregnancy is actually viable and help you navigate what your next step should be.

 Our medical centers provide free, no-insurance-needed viability ultrasounds that can tell you if you actually even need an abortion.
+We do not provide or refer for abortions.
+Instead, we provide information on all your options so you can make an informed decision.
 There’s no risk and no pressure.